115 West Washington Street

 Indianapolis, IN 46204

 Cale J. Bradford was appointed to the Court of Appeals by Governor Mitch Daniels and took his seat on August 1, 2007.
-Judge Bradford was selected by his colleagues as chief judge of the Court of Appeals for a three-year term beginning Jan.
-1, 2020.
+Judge Bradford was selected by his colleagues to serve as chief judge from January 1, 2020 to December 31, 2022.

 Prior to his elevation to the Court of Appeals, Judge Bradford served for more than 10 years as Judge of the Marion Superior Court, seven years in the criminal division and three in the civil division.
 He was twice elected presiding judge by his colleagues.